Helen Qu

 A Convolutional Neural Network Approach to Supernova Time-Series Classification

-International Conference on Machine Learning (ICML) 2022 Workshop on Machine Learning for Astrophysics
+ICML 2022 Workshop on Machine Learning for Astrophysics

 Helen Qu, Masao Sako, Anais Möller, Cyrille Doux